-AS unit 1- Product Design and Systems and Control: In this unit you will learn about product design including materials and their processing with an area of systems and control you will also learn about electronic systems and their uses.
+AS unit 1- Product Design and Systems and Control: In this unit you will learn about product design including materials and their processing.
+Within the area of systems and control you will also learn about electronic systems and their uses.

-AS unit 2-Coursework: Product Development: In this unit you will investigate and analyse an existing product, re-design, manufacture, test and evaluate the product.
-You will produce a 3 dimensional model or proto type which represents the practical outcome of the product analysis and development.
-You will also produce a folio containing both written and graphical information.
+AS unit 2-Coursework: Product Development: In this unit you will investigate and analyse an existing product, redesign, manufacture, test and evaluate the product.
+You will produce a 3 dimensional model or prototype which represents the practical outcome of the product analysis and development.
+You will also produce a folio containing both written and graphical design thinking.